Mastercard/carbon-calculator-reference-app/README.md

     2. Use REST API based Client( such as [Insomnia](https://insomnia.rest/download/core/) or [Postman](https://www.postman.com/downloads/))
         - Run ```mvn spring-boot:run``` command to run the application.
         - Use any REST API based Client to test the functionality.
-Below are the APIs exposed by this reference application:
+Below are the endpoints exposed by this reference application, use ```locahost:8080``` as the Host:
-                - POST <Host>/demo/transaction-footprints
+                - POST {Host}/demo/transaction-footprints
-                - GET <Host>/demo/supported-mccs
+                - GET {Host}/demo/supported-mccs
-                - GET <Host>/demo/supported-currencies
+                - GET {Host}/demo/supported-currencies
-                - POST <Host>/demo/payment-cards
+                - POST {Host}/demo/payment-cards
-                - POST <Host>/demo/aggregate-transaction-footprints
+                - POST {Host}/demo/aggregate-transaction-footprints
-                - GET <Host>/demo/historical/{paymentcard_id}/transaction-footprints
+                - GET {Host}/demo/historical/{paymentcard_id}/transaction-footprints
-                - GET <Host>/demo/service-providers
+                - GET {Host}/demo/service-providers

 ## Service Documentation <a name="documentation"></a>